 While FINA undeniably releases a wide variety of music, there is a common thread that connects each release; a rich vein of funk and soul than lies at the heart of the label.
 More musical than your average house records, recent releases in the manner of Rick Wade’s ‘Sweet Life’, Powel’s ‘Cloud City’ and Borrowed Identity’s ‘Bang Bang Boogie EP’ have taken the label in an ever-more considered direction, the slowing tempos and intricate melodies of these records belying FINA’s absolute indifference to following the bassline-focussed bandwagon-jumping of many of its contemporaries.

-“I’m looking for originality, something that stands out from the norm” says Morell of his A&R policy.
-“Depth, warmth, funk: something I can play in years to come and still think that it’s ace.
-I have zero interest in following the trends and signing stuff just because it’s Beatport Top 10 fodder.”
+“We are looking for originality, something that stands out from the norm” says Morell & Corbi of their A&R policy.
+“Depth, warmth, funk: something we can play in years to come and still think that it’s ace.
+We have zero interest in following the trends and signing stuff just because it’s Beatport Top 10 fodder.”

 “[FINA] has adopted an adept A&R operation, cleverly acknowledging, while never pandering to, recent house music trends.”
 Resident Advisor

 “One of our most trusted labels.”
 Forward Disco

 “A label [we] like to keep an eye on…FINA has released some excellent records by up-and-coming producers still in their ascendency.”
 Little White Earbuds